nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### Find students: `find`

-Find students whose names contain any of the given keywords.
+Use the find command to search for students whose names contain any of the specified keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`